eico6/3D-Programming-OpenGL/README.md

 ## Description
-- This project is a collection of multiple different 3D-rendering-techniques put into a single OpenGL project.
+- This is a collection of multiple different 3D-rendering-techniques put into a single OpenGL project.
 - It features a simple game where the player has to pick up 6 tetrahedrons to satisfy the win condition.
 - This project was the exam delivery for the course "3D Programming" at "Inland Norway University of Applied Sciences".
-- Note that the folder structure is static.
+- Note that the folder structure is statically implemented.

 ## Technical Data
 - Author: Eivind Hobrad Naasen